 With the assistance of the Compensation Consultant, the value of the RSAs are then converted into a recommended number of shares to be granted to each executive.
-The valuation methodology used to value the 2006 Performance RSAs and 2006 Retention RSAs are summarized in notes 1 and 12 to our consolidated financial statements in our Annual Report on Form 10-K for the year ended December 31, 2006 ("2006 Form 10-K").
+The valuation methodology used to value the 2006 Performance RSAs and 2006 Retention RSAs are summarized in notes 1 and 12 to our consolidated financial statements in our 2006 Form 10-K.